activeviam/mac/README.md

 the necessary tools to explore and analyze the data consumption from any other ActivePivot application, starting from ActivePivot 5.8 onward.

-The project is built as a standalone Spring Boot jar file available on `localhost:9092` by default.
+The project is built as a standalone Spring Boot jar file with an embedded ActiveUI application available on `localhost:9092` by default.
-The ActiveUI application is available in the folder ui.
-Enter `yarn`then `yarn start` to start ActiveUI on `localhost:9093`.

 This version is compatible with ActivePivot 5.11.
 To use this project with other versions, pick the right branch.

 ## Main Features